rust-lang/rfcs/text/1398-kinds-of-allocators.md

     /// practice this means implementors should eschew allocating,
     /// especially from `self` (directly or indirectly).
     ///
-    /// Implementions of this trait's allocation methods are discouraged
+    /// Implementations of this trait's allocation methods are discouraged
     /// from panicking (or aborting) in the event of memory exhaustion;
     /// instead they should return an appropriate error from the
     /// invoked method, and let the client decide whether to invoke